KaioSiq/KaioSiq/README.md

 ---
 **Some facts about me**

-* 👨‍💻 I am an Electronic Engineering student @UFRJ;
+* 👨‍💻 I am an Electronic and Computer Engineering student @UFRJ;
 * 📝 I am currently developing my skills and learning more about Full Stack Development;
 * 🤩 I'm interested in Systems Engineering, Software Development and Aerospace Engineering.
 My main objetive is to develop, integrate and consolidate knowledge in these areas;